 Phase 2: Patient Care Phase

-• Intro to Patient Care Phase & Special Programs 2023 WEBINAR and PRESENTATION SLIDES (This webinar has helpful information about what you expect when you enter your Patient Care Phase, and the various program options for your rotations, including information about Special Programs from students who have participated!!).
+• This recorded webinar has helpful information about what to expect when you enter your Patient Care Phase, and the various program options for your rations, including information about Speciali Programs from students who have participated!

 • Follow up Intro to Patient Care Phase & Special Programs 2023 Student Office Hours: Recording will be updated May 2023